The ORCA-TWIN qCMOS Experiment I. Science case and commissioning at Calar Alto Observatory: Observations

-As another test case the short-period eclipsing pre-cataclysmic binary system NN\,Ser (P = 3.12\,h) could be observed partially during eclipse on June 09, 2025.
-NN\,Ser consists of a hot white dwarf (0.535 M) and a main-sequence dwarf of spectral-type M4 (0.111 M) with a very deep eclipse \citep{Haefner1989}. \citet{Oezdoenmez2023} present modern CCD observations of the system and state that in eclipse the brightness decreases by 5.8\,mag from V$\approx$17\,mag.
-An analysis of the O-C diagram since 1988 reveals an orbital period variation that the authors explain with the presence of a planet of at least 9.5 Jupiter masses.
-ORCA-Quest\,2 observations were obtained from 22:07\,UTC as a series of 116 frames with 10\,sec exposure time using the Gunn\,g filter.
+As another test case the short-period eclipsing pre-cataclysmic binary system NN\,Ser ($P = 3.12$~h) could be observed partially during eclipse on June 09, 2025.
+NN\,Ser consists of a hot WD (0.535~$M_\sun$) and a main-sequence dwarf of spectral-type M4 (0.111~$M_\sun$) with a very deep eclipse \citep{Haefner1989}. \citet{Oezdoenmez2023} present modern CCD observations of the system and state that in eclipse the brightness decreases by 5.8~mag from V $\approx$ 17~mag.
+An analysis of the O--C diagram since 1988 reveals an orbital period variation that the authors explain with the presence of a planet of at least 9.5 Jupiter masses.
+ORCA-Quest\,2 observations were obtained from 22:07~UT as a series of 116 frames with an exposure time of 10~s using the Gunn\,g filter.
 Unfortunately, the ingress into eclipse was missed because of a delay caused by a temporary failure of the telescope dome mechanism.

 As for ZTF\,J2130+4420, preliminary data reduction was performed immediately during the night.
-The light curve shown in Figure~\ref{fig:NNSer-lightcurve} is in good agreement with Figure~1 in \citet{Oezdoenmez2023}.
+The light curve shown in Fig.~\ref{fig:NNSer-lightcurve} is in good agreement with Figure~1 in \citet{Oezdoenmez2023}.
 Again, the non-photometric conditions can be appreciated from the variation of atmospheric transmission on the order of 50\%.
-The case for high time resolutions is particularly important for this system as the O-C diagram analysis requires high precision, i.e. sufficiently many data points on the steep ingress and egress phases.
+The case for high time resolutions is particularly important for this system, as the O--C diagram analysis requires high precision, i.e.\ sufficiently many data points on the steep ingress and egress phases.